 In recent years Java has matured to a stable easy-to-use language with the flexibility of an interpreter (for reflection etc.) but the performance and type checking of a compiled language.
 When we started using Java for astronomical applications around 1999 they were the first of their kind in Astronomy.
 Now a great deal of Astronomy software is written in Java as are many Business applications.
-We discuss the current environment and trends concerning the language and present an actual example of scientific use of Java for high-performance computing: ESA's mission Gaia.
-The Gaia scanning satellite will perform a galactic census of about 1000 min Java.
+We discuss the current environment and trends concerning the language and present an actual example of scientific use of Java for high-performance computing: $ESA\widehat{a} \in^2 s$ mission Gaia.
+The Gaia scanning satellite will perform a galactic census of about 1000 million objects in our galaxy.
+The Gaia community has chosen to write its processing software in Java.
 We explore the manifold reasons for choosing Java for this large science collaboration including recent sucess using the Amazon Cloud for AGIS.
-Article 5 -- development and use of astronomy-specific 'infrastructure' Another way to explore the sky: HEALPix usage in Aladin full sky mode The last few years have seen the emergence of a new feature in several astronomical visualization tools: the interactive sky browser supporting immediate panning and zooming.
+Article 5 -- development and use of astronomy-specific 'infrastructure' Another way to explore the sky: HEALPix usage in Aladin full sky mode The last few years have seen the emergence of a new feature in several astronomical visualization tools : the interactive sky browser supporting immediate panning and zooming.
 World Wind, Google Sky, World Wide Telescope, Wikisky, Virgo and now Aladin, all these tools have in common a view of the sky based on a hierarchical multi-resolution sky tessellation.
-The aim is to $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left($ load and draw the good "pieces" of the sky at the good resolution as fast as possible, according to the current user sky view.
-The goal is the same but sky indexing solutions differ significantly and do not offer the same capabilities in term of performances, underlying data base complexity, available projections, projection distortion, pixel value access, graphical overlays, etc. Actually, most of the tools offer false-colour skies with unique simple projection.
-But this new feature can be used not only for providing a sky background, but also for accessing and analyzing pixel data in the same way that astronomers commonly use FITS images for doing science In this talk, we will present how Aladin is using an HEALPix sky tessellation for building a powerful sky data base.
-We will present the arguments in favor of HEALPix, notably: - The intrinsic qualities of HEALPix for implementing fast pixel algorithms such as convolutions, Fourier analysis, wavelet decomposition, nearest neighbor searches, topological analyses... - The hierarchical structure of the sky directly mapped in a simple directory tree, allowing immediate usage for local data; - The projection methods for reducing as much as possible the distortions notably at poles and at the "sky borders"; - The available libraries, and especially the Java package supporting deep sky resolution; - Last but not least, the direct usage for current mission data such as Planck; - etc. We will also discuss about the compatibility/interoperability between all these tools and how we could avoid to duplicate these data bases and implement efficient collaboration.
+The aim is to load and draw the good ''pieces'' of the sky at the good resolution as fast as possible, according to the current user sky view.
+The goal is the same but sky indexing solutions differ significantly and do not offer the same capabilities in term of performances, underlying data base complexity, available projections, projection distortion, pixel value access, graphical overlays, etc. Actually, most of the tools offer false-colour skies with a unique simple projection.
+But this new feature can be used not only for providing a sky background, but also for accessing and analyzing pixel data in the same way that astronomers commonly use FITS images for doing science.
+In this talk, we will present how Aladin is using an HEALPix sky tessellation for building a powerful sky data base.
+We will present the arguments in favor of HEALPix, notably: - The intrinsic qualities of HEALPix for implementing fast pixel algorithms such as convolutions, Fourier analysis, wavelet decomposition, nearest neighbor searches, topological analyses... - The hierarchical structure of the sky directly mapped in a simple directory tree, allowing immediate usage for local data; - The projection methods for reducing as much as possible the distortions notably at poles and at the â€3sky bordersâ€3; - The available libraries, and especially the Java package supporting deep sky resolution; - Last but not least, the direct usage for current mission data such as Planck; - etc. We will also discuss about the compatibility/interoperability between all these tools and how we could avoid to duplicate these data bases and implement efficient collaboration.
 This might open the door to a future VO standard describing this new way to explore the sky.